 Grammar Checking Software; Which is Best?

-So which grammar checker ticks all the boxes?and which are the ones you should avoid?
+So which grammar editing software ticks all the boxes—and which are the ones you should avoid?

 In this detailed review, I’ll be looking at six individual tools, including the top four grammar checkers, that promise to solve our self-editing issues and give us all the best chance of turning out our best work, every time.